One hundred years ago, Middlebury resolved “to conduct a School of English at the Inn next summer.”

 Bread Loaf Centennial Journal

-We'll be accepting submissions of poetry, stories, essays, memoirs, creative nonfiction, flash fiction, one-act plays, lyrics, comics, photography, video, photo essays, documentaries, two-dimensional art, videos of performances and readings, or an as-yet unimagined genre of creative work.
+We accepted submissions of poetry, stories, essays, memoirs, creative nonfiction, flash fiction, one-act plays, lyrics, comics, photography, video, photo essays, documentaries, two-dimensional art, videos of performances and readings, or an as-yet unimagined genre of creative work.

-Pop-Up Centennial Book Shop
+Online Centennial Book Shop

 International Bread Loaf T-Shirt Day